Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • the causal link between the work environment and the damage suffered.

-The Court excluded the existence of any link, even a contributory one, between the work factor and the contracted disease.
+The Court excluded the existence of any link, not even a contributing one, between the work factor and the contracted disease.

-In this specific case, the Court found that the evidence presented was insufficient to establish a direct connection between the work activity and the disease.
-This is an important reminder of the significance of the quality of evidence presented in such legal proceedings.
+In this specific case, the Court held that the evidence presented was insufficient to establish a direct link between the work activity and the disease.
+This is an important reminder of the importance of the quality of evidence presented in such proceedings.

 Conclusions

-The ruling n.
-21955/2023 of the Court of Cassation emphasizes the importance of the causal link and the burden of proof in assessing claims for compensation for occupational diseases.
-The appealing parties must be able to demonstrate not only the existence of the disease but also the actual correlation with the work environment and the safety conditions adopted.
-This ruling serves as a warning for workers and their families regarding the need to gather adequate and convincing evidence to support their claims in court.
+Ruling No. 21955/2023 of the Court of Cassation underscores the importance of the causal link and the burden of proof in assessing compensation claims for occupational diseases.
+The appellants must be able to demonstrate not only the existence of the disease but also its actual correlation with the work environment and the safety conditions adopted.
+This ruling serves as a warning to workers and their families regarding the need to gather adequate and convincing evidence to support their legal claims.